ajbeach2/django-aws-pubsub/README.rst

 AwsPubsub
 =====

-AwsPubsub is a  Django app for asyncronous background tasks leverageing SQS.
-AwsPubSub also supports Elastic Beanstalk Worker environments.
+AwsPubsub is a  Django app for asyncronous background tasks leverageing SQS and SNS.
+AwsPubSub also supports Elastic Beanstalk Worker environments via an HTTP endpoint.

 |B| |R| |L| |M| |C|